Texas is freezing, but the roast of Ted Cruz is on

 The Family-Man Defense, deployed to hilarious effect.
 As the father of daughters, I had to go to Cancun.

-“Cold Cruz Flees to Cancun Amid Crisis!” was the headline on The Drudge Report.
+“Cold Cruz Flees to Cancun Amid Crisis!” was the headline on the Drudge Report.

 Politicians have a terrible habit of recreating during times of crisis.
 When he was governor of New Jersey, Chris Christie plopped himself on a beach that was closed to his constituents because of a state government shutdown.
 Last year California Gov. Gavin Newsom, flouting covid caution, dined with a dozen people from multiple households at the French Laundry in Napa Valley.
 In 1987, as Washington grappled with a massive snowstorm, Mayor Marion Barry was in Beverly Hills drinking champagne and getting a manicure.

-“We need to stay home if you can,” said Steve Adler, the mayor of Austin, in a Facebook video posted from his vacation in Cabo San Lucas, Mexico, in November.
+“We need to stay home if you can,” Steve Adler, the mayor of Austin, said in a Facebook video posted from his vacation in Cabo San Lucas, Mexico, in November.
 “This is not the time to relax.”

-Cruz joined this tradition Wednesday, escorted through the Houston airport by city police officers — perhaps a safety measure after Cruz’s workplace in Washington was besieged by insurrectionists last month following Cruz’s participation in a disinformation campaign to fuel doubt about the legitimacy President Biden’s electoral win.
+Cruz joined this tradition Wednesday, escorted through the Houston airport by city police officers — perhaps a safety measure after Cruz’s workplace in Washington was besieged by insurrectionists last month following Cruz’s participation in a disinformation campaign to fuel doubt about the legitimacy of President Biden’s electoral win.
 At the Cancun airport Thursday, the senator appeared to be escorted by a representative from the Ritz-Carlton.

 “We appreciate his visit,” the tourism ministry of Quintana Roo told The Washington Post.

-“I don’t have any updates on the exact location of Sen. Ted Cruz,” White House press secretary Jen Psaki noted during her daily briefing Thursday, but the exact location is always known: somewhere near the floor of how likable a senator must be in order to maintain power.
+“I don’t have any updates on the exact location of Senator Ted Cruz,” White House press secretary Jen Psaki noted during her daily briefing Thursday, but the exact location is always known: somewhere near the floor of how likable a senator must be to maintain power.